 Sexual propagation (seed production) has all of the above limitations as well as limitations governed by the genetics of each plant species.
 Infertility problems, offspring variability, the time required for plants to mature and flower, storage of seed and the fact that seed is often available on a seasonal basis only further complicates this method of propagation.

 Over the past few decades, “Tissue Culture” has become an important method for the propagation of many plant species.
-This asexual method consists of asceptically growing plant tissue such as cells, meristems, shoot tips, embryos, ovides, root or stem and leaf sections in a laboratory vessel containing a microbe-free nutrient medium under controlled environmental conditions.
+This asexual method consists of aseptically growing plant tissue such as cells, meristems, shoot tips, embryos, Ovides, root or stem and leaf sections in a laboratory vessel containing a microbe-free nutrient medium under controlled environmental conditions.